 - Working in partnership with the lunchtime team

 - Providing workshops and advice to parents and families

 - Providing opportunities for careers and personal development

 When, despite relevant, sustained and coherent strategies put together are not promoting the rate of expected progress and a child continues to experience persistent learning difficulties, the school may submit a detailed report to the Local Authority requesting that the child undergo a statutory assessment of his/her additional educational needs.
 The aim of this assessment is to decide if the child should be given further additional individual support through the provision of an Education Health Care Plan (EHCP).

 The core value of Inclusion is the drive to ensure that all pupils’ needs are met, no one child gets left behind, children recognise that they are able to make a positive contribution to school life and children feel they are active participants in their own learning in school.

-If you require any help or advice, or are concerned that your child may have additional educational needs, please do not hesitate to contact Michele Hilton , our School Inclusion Manager, via the school office.
+If you require any help or advice, or are concerned that your child may have additional educational needs, please do not hesitate to contact Michele Hilton , our SENDCo, via the school office.